j-a-s-d/ubernim/README.md

 ## HISTORY

+* 08-01-22 **[0.3.0]**
+	- added .getter/.setter commands to LANGUAGE feature to wrap the native way of defining properties
+	- added var modifier for .method and .setter commands
 * 07-01-22 **[0.2.2]**
 	- added .requirable command to REQUIRES feature to disallow the processing of files that should not be required
 	- general improvements